elixir-europe/rdmkit/pages/your_tasks/data_analysis.md

 * Windows-specific package management systems: {% tool "chocolatey" %} and {% tool "windows-package-manager" %} `winget`.
 * Linux distributions also have their own package management systems (`rpm`/`yum`/`dnf`, `deb`/`apt`) that have a wide variety of tools available, but at the cost of less flexibility in terms of the tool versions, to ensure they exist co-installed.
 * Language-specific virtual environments and repositories including: [rvm](https://rvm.io/) and [RubyGems](https://rubygems.org/) for Ruby, [pip](https://docs.python.org/3/installing/index.html) and [venv](https://docs.python.org/3/tutorial/venv.html) for Python, [npm](https://www.npmjs.com/) for NodeJS/Javascript, [renv](https://rstudio.github.io/renv/) and [CRAN](https://cran.r-project.org/) for R, [Apache Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/) for Java.
+    * For R-based analyses, Bioconductor {% tool "bioconductor" %} provides a curated, versioned ecosystem of packages for reproducible analysis of high‑throughput biological data, with strong integration with environment and workflow management tools.
 * Tips and tricks to navigate the landscape of software package management solutions:
     * Manage the software you need in an OS-independent way by listing all relevant packages in your Conda environment via the `environment.yaml` file.
     * If you need conflicting versions of some tools/libraries for different operations, make separate Conda environments.
     * If you need a few open source libraries for your Python script, none of which require compiling, make a `requirements.txt` and reference `pip` packages.

 ## How can you use container environments?